psiace-archive/awesome-stars/README.md

 ## Go

+- [robmerrell/hipsterdb](https://github.com/robmerrell/hipsterdb) - Key/Value store that doesn't acknowledge keys that have been accessed so much that they are considered mainstream
+- [dagger/dagger](https://github.com/dagger/dagger) - A portable devkit for CI/CD pipelines
 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [pyroscope-io/pyroscope](https://github.com/pyroscope-io/pyroscope) - Continuous Profiling Platform.
 Debug performance issues down to a single line of code
 - [matrixorigin/matrixone](https://github.com/matrixorigin/matrixone) - Hyperconverged cloud-edge native database